 Phytoceuticals’ products, 1 PRIMARY WOUND DRESSING and WOUND, contain Omega fatty acids from natural oils.
 The products support the healing of post-surgical wounds and minor burns with little or no scarring.
 In some cases, using the Kerecis and Phytoceuticals products sequentially on the same wound leads to excellent results.

 “Switzerland is a single-payer healthcare system with 8.5 million people and the second-highest healthcare budget per capita after the United States.
-In the past 15 years, the number of people with diabetes in Switzerland has doubled,” said G. Fertram Sigurjonsson, CEO of Kerecis.
+In the past 15 years, the number of people with diabetes in Switzerland has doubled,” said G. Fertram Sigurjonsson, founder and CEO of Kerecis.
 “It is estimated that 50,000 people in Switzerland suffer from diabetic-related wounds resulting in approximately 7,500 amputations annually.
 Phytoceuticals has made good initial inroads in the Swiss market by treating diabetic patients with our combined technologies.
 We have had good results and believe the combination of our technologies and talents will make a stronger global company.”